EU wine Labelling regulations: E.U. Common Agricultural Policy Reform 2023

 Beer and spirits are not covered by this updated regulation.
 Despite that, beer and spirits producers and label providers are advised to consider mirroring the new E.U. wine label requirements.
 This approach hedges the possibility of inclusion for beer and spirits products and recognizes similar developments from other E.U. regulations.
 Unrelated but similar regulations, such as the E.U. digital product passport scheme, are rolling out at a staggered pace, with particular requirement depending on the industry.
 In the case of the Digital Product Passport scheme, most products will need to have an association with a central product information database, but particular requirements have been issued for the textile industry, the battery industry, and more are coming for the construction materials industry.

-Is there a transition period for labels for wine bottles to be in compliance?
+Is there a transition period for wine labels to be in compliance with EU wine labelling regulations?

 Any bottles that were produced before the regulations go into effect in December 2023 can be sold until all remaining supplies are sold or otherwise exhausted.